plaatsoft/plaatenergy/src/INSTALL.md

 ### Step 7.
 Installation is now ready
-Now every minute the energy, gas, (optional) solar and (optional) weatherstation data is fetch and processed.
+Now every minute the energy, gas, (optional) solar and (optional) weather station data is fetch and processed.

 If there are any questions please let me known!

 wplaat
+info@plaatsoft.nl